MAXFIELD GENEALOGY IN AMERICA

 - Some of the descendants of Jessie3 Maxfield (James2, Hezekiah1) settled in Buchanan County, MO; one branch went to Montana (Roosevelt County), and then to California (San Bernardino County).

-- Edward married into the French Canadian community, and some of his descendants came to the United States.
+- Edward married into the French Canadian community, and most of his descendants came to the United States.
 These include: